Freakium/MotivationalPosterGenerator/README.md

 # MotivationalQuoteGenerator

+This project allows users to create a motivational poster fit with a picture, a headline, and a paragraph of text below.
+It is connected to Pexels allowing for royalty free image searches.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.

 ## Development server